topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 </br></br></br>

-## 2.3 Setting Linux Envirionment
+## 2.3 Setting Linux Environment
 ---
 To set up a Linux environment on your host PC, follow these steps:

 1. Execute WSL2 (Windows Environment Only)
     If you are using Windows, start WSL2 by executing one of the following commands in Windows PowerShell.
     ```
     wsl
     ```
     ```
     ubuntu
     ```

 2. Update Package List
 Before installing any new software, update the list of available packages to ensure you get the latest versions and dependencies.
 The following command fetches the latest list of available packages from the repositories.
     ```
     sudo apt update && /
     sudo apt upgrade
     ```

 3. Install Common Development Tools
     Install common development tools by entering the following command:
     ```
     sudo apt install build-essential git